 Cuckooing Resources

 This resource page brings together a range of practical tools designed to support professionals in recognising, preventing and responding to cuckooing.
-Central to this is the Leeds University Cuckooing Toolkit, which I helped to develop in partnership with statutory and voluntary sector organisations.
+Central to this is the Leeds University Cuckooing Toolkit, which we helped to develop in partnership with statutory and voluntary sector organisations.
 Alongside this, you will find a collection of guidance, risk identification tools, safeguarding processes and awareness materials to support informed, confident and coordinated responses across services.

 Resource contents